department-of-veterans-affairs/va.gov-team/products/health-care/coronavirus-chatbot/research/iris-conversation-guide.md

 # Tech and mobile usage:

+- Generally, how comfortable would you say you are with technology?
+(Novice, Intermediate, Savvy)
 - What type of desktop, tablet and phone do you use (and operating system).
-Is that what you used to  access va.gov?
-- What apps do you use and how frequently?
+- What do you used to access va.gov and where do you access it?
+(Probe for mobile usage, network use (broadband))
 - What browser do you use to access IRIS?